konradjurkowski/SnackbarKmm/README.md

 # SnackbarKmm

 Step 1
 Add the dependency in the `commonMain` section of your `build.gradle.kts` file

-implementation("io.github.konradjurkowski:snackbarkmm:0.0.2")
+    implementation("io.github.konradjurkowski:snackbarkmm:0.0.7")

 Step 2
-In the main component of your KMM app, typically in the `App()` composable, you need to wrap your app's content with the `ContentWithSnackBar` composable to provide access to the snackbar state throughout the app.
-You can
+In the main component of your KMM app, typically in the App() composable, you need to wrap your app's content with the `ContentWithSnackBar` composable to provide access to the snackbar state throughout the app.
+You can also change the look of your snackbar by passing composable to the `snackbar` field in `ContetnWithSnackbar`.

      ContentWithSnackBar {